GalvanizeDataScience/self-study-resources/DSI_Self_Assessment.md

 # How to Use This Document

-This document is designed to give you an idea of the baseline of Python and SQL knowledge required to apply for the Data Science Immersive program.
-If understanding any of the scripts included in this PDF is challenging, we encourage you to take the time to study Python and/or SQL before beginning the application process.
-For a list of free Python and SQL resources, please refer to the [DSI Study Resources PDF](https://github.com/zipfian/self-study-resources/blob/master/DSI_Study_Resources.pdf).
+This document is designed to give you an idea of the baseline of Python, SQL and probability/statistics knowledge required to apply for the Data Science Immersive program.
+If understanding any of the scripts included in this PDF is challenging, we encourage you to take the time to study Python and/or SQL and/or probability/statistics before beginning the application process.
+For a list of free Python, SQL and probability/statistics resources, please refer to the [DSI Study Resources PDF](https://github.com/zipfian/self-study-resources/blob/master/DSI_Study_Resources.pdf).

 This document starts with some simple python statements which you should be able to evaluate without actually executing.
 We then proceed to more advanced challenges that will require a solid understanding of strings, lists, sets, dictionaries, file I/O, and functions.
-We then end the self assessment with a variety of SQL statements you should be comfortable with.
+We then continue the self assessment with a variety of SQL statements you should be comfortable with.
+We end the document with probability/statistics exercises that cover counting (permutations, combinations), probability (conditional probability, Bayes’ Theorem), probability distribution for discrete and continuous random variables, descriptive and inferential statistics as well as basic linear regression.

 ---